-Click here to see a term-by–term to our PE curriculum
+Click here to see a term by term guide to our PE units.

 Personal, social, health and economic (PSHE) education is an important and necessary part of all pupils’ education.
 All schools should teach PSHE, drawing on good practice, and this expectation is outlined in the introduction to the proposed new national curriculum.

 PSHE is a non-statutory subject.
 To allow teachers the flexibility to deliver high-quality PSHE we consider it unnecessary to provide new standardised frameworks or programmes of study.
 PSHE can encompass many areas of study.
 Teachers are best placed to understand the needs of their pupils and do not need additional central prescription.

 However, while we believe that it is for schools to tailor their local PSHE programme to reflect the needs of their pupils, we expect schools to use their PSHE education programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions

 Our PSHE curriculum is broad and balanced, with the aim that all children will be ‘lifelong learners’ with the confidence and ability to develop their skills and understanding when having new experiences, meeting new challenges and finding themselves in unfamiliar situations.
 We believe that PSHE education develops the qualities and attributes students need to thrive as individuals, family members and members of society.
 Our curriculum reinforces core British values and the also the principles upheld in our own “CJS Charter” which is the basis of our behavioural expectations.